-Lisa Carelli-Lang is a non-attorney advocate that has held administrative positions in Special Education for over 20 years.
+Lisa Carelli-Lang is a non-attorney advocate that has held administrative positions in special education for over 20 years.
 She is a fierce advocate for children.

 Lisa became a certified special education advocate through the PELE (Parents Engaged for Learning Equality) clinic at William & Mary Law Institute of Special Education Advocacy (ISEA).

-Ms. Carelli-Lang lives in Katy, TX, with her husband of 36 years.
-She is the proud mother of two young adults and two precious puppies.
 Her hobbies include drawing, cooking, reading, and traveling.
 She is passionate about building programs for students with special needs that will allow them to become productive, independent, and happy adults.

 The initial consultation is free.
 I will meet with you to discuss issues impacting your child's ability to receive a free and appropriate public education under IDEA.
 We will discuss appropriate accommodations required under Section 504/ADA.